adtork/Azure-IP-Addressing-and-SNAT/README.md

 # Azure-IP-Addressing-and-SNAT
 In this article, we are going to talk about Azure IP addressing behavior and SNAT options.
-I often get asked, if my Azure VM only has a private IP, what IP address will it use for outbound connections, and how can I choose that IP and whitelist it?
-We are going to go over a few topics concerning Azure IP addressing, SNAT, checking your public IP and some alternative solutoins for whitelisting Azure VIPs.
+I often get asked what will be the first usable IP assigned to my VM in my subnet?
+The second question I often get, my VM does not have a public IP, how does it communicate outside the virtual network and can I choose that IP, what will it be?

-# Azure IP Addressing
+# Basic Azure IP Addressing
 ```bash
 As we know in networking, the forumula to calcuate the # of hosts in a given subnet is as follows:
 # Subnet Hosts = [2^(# host bits)] -2 (-2 being your broadcast and default address, 0.0.0.0/255.255.255.255)